 Francine was admitted to hospital in spontaneous labour when she was 40 weeks and 3 days gestation.
 Her cervix was 6cm dilated and baby’s head was high at station -3 (brim of ‘true’ pelvis), and not well applied to the cervix when she arrived in the Birth Unit.
 Over the next one and a quarter hours there was then no progress, despite an amniotomy being done to augment labour and despite regular strong contractions.
 Her cervix was still 6cm cervical dilatation.
 Her baby’s head was still high at station -3.
 This lack of progress suggested the baby head was too big for her birth canal.
 This development increased the risk of uterine rupture.

 The baby’s heart rate pattern went from normal to very abnormal with recurrent late decelerations being seen on the cardiotocogram (CTG).
-The abnormal foetal heart rate pattern suggested there was lack of oxygen getting to the baby.
+The abnormal foetal heart rate pattern suggested there was a lack of oxygen getting to the baby.
 While the reason for foetal distress was not known, with the lack of progress in labour and her history of two previous Caesarean section deliveries there was the concern that there was uterine rupture.

 Francine was transferred to the operating theatre for an urgent Caesarean section.
 Baby’s heart rate pattern before being transferred to the operating theatre is shown adjacent.